 - Verify the integrity of the files you received. - Obtain a product key.
-See Obtaining a product key on page 3. - Select a master signing key to sign the relevant data with the GNU Privacy Guard (GPG). - Edit the customization template file to include your product key and your GPG key ID, to select the content galleries you wish, etc. - Execute the automated procedure that merges the customization information into the packages.
+See Before installing SMART Notebook software on page 3. - Select a master signing key to sign the relevant data with the GNU Privacy Guard (GPG). - Edit the customization template file to include your product key and your GPG key ID, to select the content galleries you wish, etc. - Execute the automated procedure that merges the customization information into the packages.